jfitzg7/etch-a-sketch/README.md

 * Add in true rainbow mode, make current rainbow mode "random mode"
 * Add export feature
 * Add a gen AI feature
+* Make it click-to-draw instead of just always drawing (maybe this can be toggled)